kundnanl/Dog_Prediction_ML/README.md

-# Dog Breed Classification Model README
+# Dog Breed Classification Model

 This repository contains code for a dog breed classification model using TensorFlow and scikit-learn.
 The model takes features like weight, height, ear shape, and fur color as inputs and predicts the breed of the dog.